rising-4ce/merge-solutions/README.md

   - Empty solution folders are excluded.
   - Handle a special folder Solution Items and move into per-solution subfolders as Inner Solution Items
   - Merge platforms and project configuration sections
   - Handle guid of merged solution
+- Ui application opens a merge plan path provided as the first command line argument to support "Open with..." interation with OS.

 # Command line tool usage
 ```